 Dog-Friendly Accommodation Around Phillip Island

-There’s nine caravan parks on Phillip Island, all except for one that permit dogs.
+Of the eight caravan parks on Phillip Island, all except one of the parks permits pets.
 However, the majority have seasonal restrictions, so check in advance for whether your preferred park is dog-friendly on your planned dates.

-My picks are probably the Beach Park Tourist Caravan Park and the NRMA Phillip Island Holiday Park, both near the seasonal off-leash dog beach in Cowes.
+My picks are the Beach Park Tourist Caravan Park and the NRMA Phillip Island Holiday Park, both near the seasonal off-leash dog beach in Cowes.
+The latter also has pet-friendly cabins.
 There are also more caravan parks on the mainland.